Employee Green Guide: Purchasing & Surplus

-- There are lots of digital tools that help you avoid printing altogether.
+- Use digital tools that help avoid printing altogether.

-- Shifting to Pitt’s Managed Print service can also help reduce energy usage from multiple printing devices in your office or department.
+- Shift to Pitt’s Managed Print service to reduce energy use from multiple printing devices in your office or department.

-- If you’re printing a big job, Pitt Printing Services offers 100% recycled content paper!
-Request it next time you send a print job their way!
+- If you’re printing a big job, ask for recycled content paper on your next external print job!